 Remi Geniet, piano

-He has performed with orchestras including the St. Petersburg Philharmonic, the St. Petersburg State Capella Symphony Orchestra, the Royal Flemish Philharmonic, the Luxembourg Philharmonic Orchestra, the National Orchestra of Belgium, the Orchestre Royal de Chambre de Wallonie, the Orchestre National d’Île de France, the Orchestre National de Montpellier, the Orchestre National de Lille, the Orchestra Philharmonique de Nice, the Orchestre d’Auvergne, the Warsaw Philharmonic in Poland, the Armenian Philharmonic Orchestra, and the Hiroshima Symphony Orchestra and Kansai Philharmonic in Japan.
+With orchestra, Mr. Geniet has performed with the Warsaw Philharmonic in Poland, the Armenian Philharmonic Orchestra, the Hong Kong Sinfonietta, in Russia with the St. Petersburg Philharmonic, the St. Petersburg State Capella Symphony Orchestra and the State Symphony Orchestra “Novaya Russiya,” with the Royal Flemish Philharmonic, the Luxembourg Philharmonic Orchestra, and the National Orchestra of Belgium, and in France with the L’Orchestre National de Montpellier, L’Orchestre National de Lorraine the Orchestre National de Montpellier, the Orchestre National de Lille, the Orchestra Philharmonique de Nice and the Orchestre d’Auvergne.
+Recent appearances with orchestra in the U.S. include the Chopin Piano Concerto No. 2 with the Richmond Symphony.

 Mr. Geniet has been heard in recital in Vienna, Geneva, Ghent, Brussels, Germany, and Poland, and in numerous French festivals and venues including the Auditorium du Louvre, Piano à Lyon, and the Festival de Radio France.
 In addition, he recently opened the “L’âme du Piano” series at the Salle Gaveau to critical acclaim.
 Mr. Geniet has also performed at festivals including the Euriade Festival in the Netherlands, the St. Petersburg Arts Square International Winter Festival, the Interlaken Classics Festival in Switzerland, the Verbier Festival in Switzerland, and the Montreal Bach Festival.